ShunSakurai/trans-diff/README.md

 - .xlf ([XLIFF version 1.2](http://docs.oasis-open.org/xliff/v1.2/os/xliff-core.html) - intended for [XLIFF files downloaded from Transifex](https://docs.transifex.com/projects/downloading-translations#section-downloading-translations-for-a-specific-language)])
 - .mqxliff (.mqxlz not supported at the moment)
 - .mxliff

+Limitations:

+- Basically, the number of segments/strings needs to be the same between File 1 and File 2.

 ### Downloading XLIFF files